it-p-lodz-pl/OOI.Gateway2Azure.Aricle/ICCS21-Conference/ICCS21MPostoOOIGateway2Azure.ConferenceNotes.md

 ### Notes 80

 To start prototyping we did use a library call UAOOI.Networking.SemanticData - networking for short.
-This library offers a generic implementation of the mentioned OPC Unifoied Architecture PubSub standard.
-Iit is generic because allows to select one of the transport protocols allowed by the spec to connect the node to other nodes attache to common cyber-physical network.
-Additionaly using different implementation of the Encoding component many variants of the NetworkMessage compliant with the spec is configurable and may be agregated by the library at run-time.
+This library offers a generic implementation of the mentioned OPC Unified Architecture PubSub standard.
+It is generic because allows to select one of the transport protocols allowed by the spec to connect the node to other nodes attache to common cyber-physical network.
+Additionally, using a different implementation of the Encoding component many variants of the NetworkMessage compliant with the spec is configurable and may be aggregated by the library at run-time.
 Encoding and underling protocol stack are responsible to support in-band machnie to machine communication.

-In the proposed solution process data binding is offered by the DataRepository.
-It allows to derive two independent implementations of the Producer and Consumer roles.
+In the proposed solution process data binding is offered by the DataRepository , which implements tha IBindingFactory interface.
+The  Producer and Consumer roles are derive from it to support bidirectional data exchange with the underlying real process.
 By design, they support access to real-time process data.
 Independent implementations of these roles can be composed by the Reactive Application using the dependency injection programming technique.
 It is in compliance with the separation of concerns programming paradigm.

 ### Implementation Domain Model